bdb112/pyfusion/README.md

 example6.py
 </pre>

+## JSPF tutorial
-The tutorial article will appear soon in http://www.jspf.or.jp/eng/jpfr_contents.html (in Japanese) and will be posted on the H-1 heliac website in english, along with full documentation of pyfusion (now at http://people.physics.anu.edu.au/~bdb112/pyfusion/).
+A tutorial article will appear soon in http://www.jspf.or.jp/eng/jpfr_contents.html (in Japanese) and will be posted on the H-1 heliac website in english, along with full documentation of pyfusion (now at http://people.physics.anu.edu.au/~bdb112/pyfusion/).
 In time, the latest docs will be automatically generated on readthedocs.org.

-This is my fork of David Pretty's original pyfusion code, with much input recently from Shaun Haskey.
-The code runs in 2.6+ and most of the code is compatible with python 3.3+.(https://github.com/bdb112/pyfusion).

-The 'six' module is required for both pythons for commits >= fb757c75

-For python 2, release >205b21 is recommended use with the tutorial article in JSPF 2015, although newer releases should also work.
-The latest release is recommended for python 3.
 To run the examples therein, install the files from the zip or the git repository anywhere, and do
 <pre><code>
 source pyfusion/run_tutorial     # or wherever you installed it